unpackdev/solgo/README.md

 ## Why?

 I prefer to use Golang/Rust for my projects instead of Javascript.
 I wanted to be able to parse Solidity code and do some analysis on it.
 I found a few projects that were doing this, but they were either incomplete or not maintained.
-I decided to create this project to provide a Solidity parser in Golang that is complete and maintained.
+I decided to create this project to provide a Solidity parser in Golang that is "as-complete-as-possible" and maintained.

 Basically I wanted to be able provide a solidity source code and extract as much information about it possible, including ABIs that I can trust.